Identification and Estimation in a Time-Varying Endogenous Random Coefficient Panel Data Model: Proofs and Supplementary Theoretical Results

-where the convergence holds by \eqref{eq:bvw step 1}, \eqref{eq:bvw step 3}, and Assumption \ref{assu:bvw normality}\eqref{enu:bvw normality 6 jiii of andrews 1991}. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:bx and bbar normality}] Following the proof of Theorem \ref{thm: bvw normality}, one can extend the results to vector-valued functionals using Cram\'er--Wold device and the proofs of \citet{don1991asymnormality}.
-Therefore, wlog we assume $\b\left(x\right)$ is a scalar in this proof.
-First, we derive the influence functions that correctly account for the effects from estimating $\b\left(x\right)$ and prove asymptotic normality using Lindeberg--Feller CLT.
-Then, we show consistency for the estimator of the variance, which can be used to construct feasible confidence intervals.
-We write $r^{M}\left(x\right)$ as $r\left(x\right)$ and suppress $t$ subscript when there is no confusion.
+where the convergence holds by \eqref{eq:bvw step 1}, the Cram\'er--Wold device, \eqref{eq:bvw step 3}, Assumption \ref{assu:bvw normality}, and the continuous mapping theorem. \end{proof} \begin{proof}[\textbf{Proof of Theorem \ref{thm:bx and bbar normality}}] Similarly to the proof of Lemma \ref{lem: bvw normality}, by the Cram\'er--Wold device it suffices to consider the case when $b\left(x\right)$ is a scalar.
+First, I derive the influence functions for $\widehat{b}\left(x\right)$ that correctly account for the estimation errors from each step and prove its asymptotic normality.
+Then, I show consistency for the estimator of the variance of $\widehat{b}\left(x\right)$.
+I write $r^{M_{3}}\left(x\right)$ as $r\left(x\right)$ when there is no confusion.
+The proof relies on the results from IN02, and I point out differences.